 The PS5 Digital Edition and the disc model are almost “identical,” according to an interview with Sony’s Playstation CEO Jim Ryan.
-However, there are some differences between the PS5 and PS5 Digital Edition that are worth noting, especially when it comes to design and whether or not a disc drive exists.
+However, there are some important differences between the PS5 and PS5 Digital Edition that are worth noting, especially when it comes to design and whether or not a disc drive exists.

 Both systems — PS5 and PS5 Digital Edition — sport an eight-core AMD Zen 2-based CPU clocked at 3.5GHz, a custom AMD RDNA 2 GPU with 10.28 teraflops and 36 compute units clocked at 2.23GHz, 16GB of RAM, and a custom 825GB SSD.

 The PS5 duo also boasts exciting next-gen features including instantaneous load speeds, 8K graphical capabilities and advanced 3D audio.

-While these console twins have many similarities, there are some differences worth mentioning.
+While these console twins have many similarities, there are some crucial differences worth mentioning.

 1. The 4K Blu-ray player

 The most obvious difference?
 PS5 Digital Edition doesn't have a disc.
 That means any game you’d like to play on the Digital Edition must be obtained through internet-connected channels like the PlayStation Store.
 Your disc-less console will be a digital-download central as you will not be able to use any physical copies of media on the PS5 Digital Edition.

 The disc-equipped console, on the other hand, will gladly gobble up your PS5-compatible physical copies.
 The optical drive is also a Blu-ray player that supports 4K video.
 The PS5 disc console widens the scope of home entertainment that you can enjoy with family and friends, including DVDs and Blu-ray discs.